tobijk/caius/doc/markdown/intro.markdown

 Linux distributions without problems.
 Using Caius on BSD or other Unix-like systems may require minor modifications.

-Caius requires Tcl 8.6 or later with thread support and a recent version of tcllib.
+Caius requires Tcl 8.6 or later with thread support, a recent version of tcllib and Expect.
 In addition, the tdom package is required for results parsing and report generation.

 ## Installation from Source